Evelyn Waiwaiole is the Executive Director of the Center for Community College Student Engagement at The University of Texas at Austin (UT).

 An actor appearing in independent short and full-length feature films, Fazia also volunteers as the social media director for the Texas Water Safari, a 260+ mile canoe and kayak race from central Texas to the Gulf of Mexico every June, and for Guide Dogs of Texas, an organization that breeds and trains quality guide dogs for Texans who are visually impaired.
 She has a B.A. in Anthropology from Texas State University.

-Stephanie Vargas is an Administrative Assistant at the Center.
+Stephanie Vargas is an Administrative Associate at the Center.
 In this role, Stephanie maintains all contact information databases in support of Center-wide communications, serves as front-office receptionist, assists with report preparation and distribution, and maintains all college files.

 Prior to joining the Center, Stephanie earned her B.A in English-Education from The University of Texas at Austin.
 She worked as an Administrative Assistant at a law firm part-time while attending UT.
 She also has experience working in a medical front office assisting patients with radiological exams at an imaging facility.
 During her free time she enjoys working out at the gym, and spending time with her husband.

 Jasmine Venzant is an Administrative Associate at the Center.
 Jasmine is a member of the Survey Operations team, and is a lead supervisor of the production area.
 She organizes student worker schedules, oversees the packing and shipment of the CCSSE and SENSE surveys, and is a primary operator of the OpScan scanners.
 She manages the shipment of Center reports and conference materials as well.